-Capital Improvement Program (CIP): A five-year plan for capital expenditures to be incurred each year to meet capital needs.
+Capital Improvement Program: A five-year plan for capital expenditures to be incurred each year to meet capital needs.
 These expenditures are related to the acquisition, expansion or rehabilitation of District's assets.
-The plan indicating the beginning and ending date of each project, the amount to be expended in each year and the method of financing those expenditures.

 Capital Outlay: Expenditures resulting in the acquisition or addition of fixed assets.
-The District's threshold for accounting of capital purchases is \$1,000.
+The District's threshold for capital purchases is \$1,000.